Woman in Auckland awarded $25,000 after boss calls her 'f***ing hopeless' - NZ Herald

-A woman whose employer told her she was "f***ing stupid" and was subjected to a number of incidents of workplace bullying has been awarded $25,000 in compensation and lost wages.
+A woman whose employer told her she was "f***ing hopeless and "f***ing stupid" and was subjected to a number of incidents of workplace bullying has been awarded $25,000 in compensation and lost wages.

 The Employment Relations Authority has ruled in favour of Flora Liu, who worked as a quantity surveyor at mechanical building services company Chillex Services Ltd in South Auckland, between January and June last year.